TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

     [[% filter indent(width=4) %]][[% include 'json/guide-only/language-not-original-or-german.json' %]][[% endfilter %]]
     ```

-Add the following json to your Radarr/Sonarr with a score of `10`.
+Add the following json to your Radarr/Sonarr with a score in your profile of `10`.

 ??? example "JSON - [Click to show/hide]"